Based on a true story.

 2017

 Based on a true story.
-Family drama with socially relevant themes and a long tail of positive influence around adoption.
-Production budget $12,000,000 with worldwide box office $149,100,000 is 12.4 x production budget.
+Family drama with socially relevant themes and a long tail of positive influence around the subject of adoption.
+Production budget $12M with worldwide box office $149,100M.
+Streaming $M unknown.
+Is 12.4+ x production budget.
 The New York Times review praises the film.
 “You are captivated by the story and the sophisticated simplicity of its telling.”
 Oscar Best Picture nominee.

 There are 3 important aspects of the project.